Yellen announces efforts to boost the housing supply as high prices create a crunch

 Yentel said congressional action is needed to “quickly enact transformative and badly needed housing investments.
 Only through a combination of administrative action and robust federal funding can the country truly resolve its affordable housing crisis.”

-In her speech, Yellen is to call on Congress to pass Biden’s proposed budget, released in March.
+In her speech, Yellen called on Congress to pass Biden’s proposed budget, released in March.

 The budget calls on Congress to provide a tax credit for first-time homebuyers and includes a plan to build more than 2 million homes.
 It would expand the Low-Income Housing Tax Credit.